 Output contents Description Action OK A KDC server has been correctly specified.
 None. unusing KDC server A KDC server has not been specified.
 If you use Kerberos authentication, specify the information of the KDC server to be used in the NFS Service Management page of the Access Protocol Configuration dialog box.
 Error: KDC error.
 Server: name-of-the-KDC-server- The KDC server specified in File Services Manager Make sure that the following are satisfied: specified-in-File-Services- Manager does not respond.
 Devices on the path between a node and the KDC server to be used are working normally.
 The name or IP address of the KDC server that is specified in File Services Manager is correct.
 The KDC server is working normally.
 Error: timeout.
-Server: name-of-the-KDC-server- checking the connection Make sure that the following are satisfied: specified-in-File-Services- Manager Devices on the path between the node and the KDC server to be used are working normally.
+Server: name-of-the-KDC-server- A timeout occurred while checking the connection Make sure that the following are satisfied: specified-in-File-Services- Manager with the KDC server that is specified in File Services Manager.
+Devices on the path between the node and the KDC server to be used are working normally.
 The name or IP address of the KDC server that is specified in File Services Manager is correct.
 The KDC server is working normally.